This post may contain affiliate links that at no additional cost to you, I may earn a small commission.

 By our standards, we would consider The Quick Flick to be Cruelty-Free.

 Below is a screenshot of The Quick Flick’s official animal testing statement:

 The Quick Flick has confirmed they do not sell their products in retail stores in mainland China; therefore, they are not required to test on animals.

 Below is a snippet of the email response I received from The Quick Flick:

 “We do not allow animal testing when required by law as we do not sell our products in mainland China.”

-All of The Quick Flick’s products are 100% vegan and don’t contain any animal-derived ingredients or by-products.
+The Quick Flick has confirmed all of its products are vegan and don’t contain any animal-derived ingredients or by-products.